michaelbach/FrACT10/CONTRIBUTING.md

-# CONTRIBUTING guidelines (2021-05-30)
+# CONTRIBUTING guidelines

 This file is part of FrACT10.

-If anything is unclear, don't hesitate to contact me <bach@uni-freiburg.de>.
+Quesitions?
+Don't hesitate to contact me <bach@uni-freiburg.de>.

 ## What’s the development workflow?

 It is not necessary to install Cappuccino, nor to compile.
-Just download the entire project from Github (e.g. ZIP), unzip, serve with a local server (or disable local file restrictions, see below), and open `index.htm`.
+Just download the entire project from Github (e.g. ZIP), unzip, serve with a local server (or disable local file restrictions, see below), and open `index.html`.
 That should run FrACT10 on all platforms.
 You can modify any `*.j` file with a source editor and see results immediately on reload.
 To edit the GUI you need Xcode (sorry, MacOS only) and open `_cappDevelop.xcodeproj`.

 - `_make-XcodeCapp.sh` (can be started within Xcode ⌘B) creates the `.XcodeSupport` folder and compiles the GUI – but that does requires Xcode and a Cappuccino Node installation for the tools.
 - Best not run `_make-FrACT.sh` unless you really know what you're doing.
 - I find it easiest to run directly from the files.
-Depending on your preferred browser, you will need to disable¹ "local file restrictions" or "cross-origin safety" or it will not open using the file:// protocol.<br>
+Depending on your preferred browser, you will need to disable¹ "local file restrictions" or "cross-origin safety", or it will not open using the file:// protocol.<br>
 ¹Easy in Firefox & Safari, no longer possible with Chrome.
 - Should you want to install Cappuccino <https://www.cappuccino.dev>: A good place to start is the [Cappucino Wiki](https://github.com/cappuccino/cappuccino/wiki).
 The Cappuccino frameworks are already in the Resources folder, so you don't need them.
 But you do need Cappuccino's tools for GUI compilation.